-If you feel pain in this area everyday then despite what the photo says, stretching it might NOT be the solution.
+If you feel pain in your lower back area everyday, stretching it all the time might NOT be the solution.

-From my experience, tension and chronic pain in this area of the low back, that accumulates after sitting for long hours is often due to bad posture while sitting.
+From my experience, tension and chronic pain on the back side of your waist that accumulates after sitting for long hours is often due to bad posture while sitting.
 If your lower back is slightly rounded (posterior pelvic tilt) when you sit then your Quadratus Lumborum (QL) will contract in an attempt to get you to sit up properly (properly = slight concave curve in the lumbar spine).
 If you ignore it then your QL will keep trying to contract until eventually it strains itself in it’s attempt.
 And then when you finally stand up you feel pain cause standing makes that muscle work more lol.
 So basically, you just sat all day ignoring it and now you want it to work and it’s burned out!
 Ever been asked to do something when you were really tired?
 It’s painful isn’t it?!
 Well…that’s how your QL feels and that’s why it is screaming at you!

 Although it might initially feel organically good to stretch your lower back and that stretching it might result in some short term relief, and stress your back with stretches that might just make the problem even more chronic, that you try figuring out what is REALLY going on.

 Once you have seen your doctor to rule out any pathologies/medical diagnosis that may need specific medical attention or medical treatment, then I would suggest you follow my 5 step recommendation to dealing with your chronic back-pain:

 1- LIE DOWN AND RELAX – Lie down flat on back or stomach with a pillow under your hips (whatever is most comfortable) and relax with at least 5-minutes of deep breathing letting go of tension as you exhale.